m5stack/m5-docs/docs/en/unit/adc.md

 ## Description

-**<mark>ADC</mark>** is a unit having self-calibrating function and 16bit analog-to-digitial coverter.
-The resolution is double than insided ADC of esp32, that means you can detect smaller amplitude voltage.
-The unit communicates with M5Core with I2C (I2C address is 0x48).
-It has provided two modes: continuously conversion and single conversion.

-## Feature

-- Up to 16 bits of resolution and perform conversions at rates of 8, 16, 32, or 128 samples per second
-- Bult in programmable gain amplifier, thereby collecting analog signals with smaller amplitudes
+**ADC** integrated with ADS1100 which is a fully differential, 16-bit, self-calibrating,delta-sigma A/D converter.
+It communicates through an I2C interface,which means you can collect AD data thru PortA on M5 core from this unit to enhence your A/D performance.

+The I2C address is 0x48.

+### Product Specification

+- COMPLETE DATA ACQUISITION SYSTEM IN A
+   TINY SOT23-6 PACKAGE
+- 16-BITS NO MISSING CODES
+- INL: 0.0125% of FSR MAX
+- CONTINUOUS SELF-CALIBRATION
+- SINGLE-CYCLE CONVERSION
+- PROGRAMMABLE GAIN AMPLIFIER
-    - Gain = 1, 2, 4, OR 8
+GAIN = 1, 2, 4, OR 8
-- Detect 0~12V voltage Input
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+- LOW NOISE: 4µVp-p
+- PROGRAMMABLE DATA RATE: 8SPS to 128SPS
+- INTERNAL SYSTEM CLOCK
+- I2CTM INTERFACE
+- POWER SUPPLY: 2.7V to 5.5V
+- LOW CURRENT CONSUMPTION: 90µA
+- AVAILABLE IN EIGHT DIFFERENT ADDRESSES
-- Two Lego installation holes
+- Two Lego-compatible holes

 ## APPLICATION